DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 If a bug has been solved, mark it and provide explanation (or a commit ID where it was solved).

 - Switching between trace files results in a segmentation fault

   - Status: OPEN
   - Cause: Might be a problem with SlDetailedView's destructing OR with the map holding all opened ones.
   - Environment: WSL-openSUSE-Tumbleweed

+- Switching between trace files results in Stacklook's triangle buttons losing the ability to assign color to trace files
+  - Status: OPEN
+  - Cause: Most likely staticness of a variable and lack of change after trace file switch.
+  - Environment: WSL-openSUSE-Tumbleweed

 ## Performance concerns